vtex/vtex-courses/courses/faststore-101/steps/01-02-exploring-store-ui/en.md

-In Store Framework Jamstack, you are free to use the component framework that best suits your needs.
+In FastStore, you are free to use the component framework that best suits your needs.
 Popular options include [Material UI](https://mui.com/) and [Theme UI](https://theme-ui.com/).
 If you are looking for a lightweight, performant and ecommerce-ready component library, you might want to consider using [Store UI](https://github.com/vtex/faststore/tree/master/packages/store-ui).

 **Store UI** is the component library that is native to the [FastStore](https://github.com/vtex/faststore) open ecommerce framework, crafted with these core principles in mind: